jabolina/hyperfoil_setup/README.md

 Role Variables
 --------------

-* `hyperfoil_distribution` (optional): location of Hyperfoil zip distribution (on local machine).
+* `hyperfoil_distribution` (optional): location of Hyperfoil distribution zip or directory (on local machine).
 When this is not set the distribution is downloaded from GitHub.
 * `hyperfoil_version` (optional): requested version.
 Defaults to latest version from GitHub.
 * `hyperfoil_dir` (optional): remote directory for Hyperfoil (unpacked distribution, logs...)
 * `hyperfoil_controller_group` (optional): Ansible group that hosts the controller.
 Default is `hyperofoil-controller`.